etlhsu/material-coverage/README.md

 # Material Coverage
-Understand how Material Design is implemented across a wide variety of platforms.
+Understanding how design systems are implemented across different platforms can now be fun!
+Material Coverage converts the quality of design libraries into numbers and puts their abilities to the test.

 ## Popular reviews
 Here are some of our most popular reviews of design libraries